You have a lot to explore in Bangkok!

 - Food Tour of Bangkok’s Sriyan Market – There are lots of cool markets and neighborhoods for eating street food in Bangkok, and Sriyan is one of my personal favorites.

 - Bangkok Vegetarian Festival – The annual vegetarian festival in Thailand normally takes places sometime in October – and whether you are vegetarian or not, you’re going to enjoy the food at the vegetarian festival.

-CNNGo.com calls it, “An essential guide to expanding your eating repertoire beyond the usual Pad Thai and Green Curry!”
-Click here to check it out!
+Are you serious about Thai food?
+Check out my Eating Thai Food Guide, the ultimate guide to exploring Thai food.
+CNN Travel calls it, “An essential guide to expanding your eating repertoire beyond the usual Pad Thai and Green Curry!

 Thai and foreign visa information: